 - Mix in 2 cups of the sauce and cook for another 30 minutes.

-- Place shredded pork onto sandwiches and top with coleslaw.
+- Place shredded pork onto toasted buns and top extra sauce and coleslaw.

 - Pass remaining sauce in separate dish.